optimex-xyz/evm-smartcontract/docs/AssetChain-Protocol.md

 #### Overview

-The `Protocol` contract is a key component of the `PetaFi Protocol`, deployed across multiple asset-chains (e.g., Ethereum, Base, Optimism).
+The `Protocol` contract is a key component of the `Optimex Protocol`, deployed across multiple asset-chains (e.g., Ethereum, Base, Optimism).
 This contract manages core functionalities specific to asset-chain operations, primarily overseeing the protocol fee receiver's address and providing owner-level privileges for updating critical settings.
 It utilizes OpenZeppelin’s Ownable module to restrict access to certain functions, ensuring only the owner can execute privileged actions.

 #### Key Components and Descriptions